-Kylie Jenner Deletes All Photos Of Daughter Stormi’s Face From Instagram
+Kylie Jenner Deletes All Photos Of Daughter Stormi’s Face From Instagram, Per ‘Life & Style’

 “The three little girls are gonna grow up together.
 Chi and Stormi are just two weeks apart and then True is just a few months behind so that’s really exciting,” Kim told Entertainment Tonight.

 Perhaps Kylie Jenner will share those photos of Stormi with her cousins, or maybe she’ll decide to keep her daughter’s face off of social media for good.
-Only time will tell how long Kylie decides to play her the new Instagram trend.
+Only time will tell how long Kylie decides to play her new Instagram trend.